Constructive set theory: Analysis

 For context, possible further principles are mentioned, which are not necessarily classical and also not generally considered constructive.

 Here a general warning is in order: When reading proposition equivalence claims in the computable context, one shall always be aware which choice, induction and comprehension principles are silently assumed.

 See also the related constructive analysis, feasible analysis and computable analysis.

+The theory so far proves uniqueness of Archimedean, Dedekind complete (pseudo-)ordered fields, with equivalence by a unique isomorphism.
+The prefix "pseudo" here highlights that the order will, in any case, constructively not always be decidable.
+This result is relevant assuming complete such models exist as sets.